Catastrophic Injury Lawyer in Charlottesville, VA

 Catastrophic injuries may leave an injured victim unable to work or with limited employment options and facing expensive medical treatment and ongoing care.
-In these difficult situations, it’s crucial to seek the guidance of a knowledgeable catastrophic injury attorney who can review the details of the accident and discuss your options for pursuing compensation for your losses and anticipated expenses.
+In these difficult situations, it’s crucial to seek the guidance of a knowledgeable catastrophic injury attorney in Charlottesville who can review the details of the accident and discuss your options for pursuing compensation for your losses and anticipated expenses.

 The Virginia catastrophic injury lawyers at Kendall Law Firm have the experience and resources to help if you’ve been badly hurt in an accident caused by someone else’s negligence.
 We will work to identify who should be held financially liable for your injuries, find the insurance policies available to compensate you and pursue the full amount you need to rebuild your life.

 Our caring team has more than 30 years of experience with Virginia personal injury claims.
 We offer quality legal representation with a personal touch to clients in Charlottesville and beyond.
 Our clients have claimed substantial compensation with our help.
 Every catastrophic injury case is in some ways unique and stands on its own facts.
 As a veteran of the U.S. Marine Corps, founding attorney David Kendall knows the importance of integrity, perseverance, and determination.

 If you’ve suffered a catastrophic injury in an accident, David Kendall and Kendall Law Firm are ready to fight for justice and full compensation for you.
 Get a free initial consultation today by calling our office or visiting our contact page.